gracematsuoka/cs3110-final-project/INSTALL.md

   - Run `dune exec bin/main.exe server <IP Address> <Port>` to build the server (Port can be any unused port number, like `500`)
   - Run `dune exec bin/main.exe client <username> <IP Address>` to connect a client with a username to a specific
     - The username can have a space AS LONG AS the whole username is wrapped around `"`

+IGNORE THIS FOR NOW:
+For this project's GUI, we are using GTK3.
+To use GTK3 do the following:

+- Install GTK3 on your machine (C library): `brew install gtk+3`
+- Install the GTK3 OCaml package: `opam install lablgtk3`